pmonks/pbr/README.md

 # PBR - Peter's Build Resources

-A little [tools.build](https://github.com/clojure/tools.build) task library that supports the author's personal GitHub workflow.
-It is not expected to be especially relevant for other developers' workflows.
+A little [tools.build](https://github.com/clojure/tools.build) task library and turnkey build script that supports the author's personal GitHub workflow.
+It is not expected to be especially relevant for other developers' workflows, except perhaps as a model for how tools.build can be (somewhat) tamed when working with multiple independent projects that share common build tasks.

+## Why?

+Because "vanilla" tools.build builds impose a _lot_ of unnecessary repetition when one is working on lots of separate projects that have the same build tasks.
+A more detailed explanation of the problem is [here](https://ask.clojure.org/index.php/11168/tools-build-are-standard-build-tasks-under-consideration).

 ## Features